Bio

 I'm very proud of starting Kinks tribute band "Kinda Kinky" in my south Minneapolis basement in November 2010.
 I played bass in this outfit for eight years.
 Every holiday season we put on an extravagant show with numerous notable guest vocalists all in the name of fighting hunger in our community.
 We raised money and food donations for The Food Group MN.

-I now live in beautiful Duluth, Minnesota with my husband James.
-I'm very fortunate to be able to gaze out on the big lake when I need a break from work (unless the fog has rolled in and then I stare at the abyss.)
+I now live in beautiful northern Minnesota with my husband James, and spoiled only cat Bunty.
+I'm very fortunate to be able to gaze out on a beautiful lake when I need a break from work (unless the fog has rolled in and then I stare into the abyss.)